 Spinal abnormalities and any other back injury can cause extensive discomfort, stiffness, and can impact day-to-day activities.
 Doctors may recommend cortisone injections and other pain medication to help provide temporary relief.

-However, these medications can have major side effects if used too frequently.
-For that reason, injections are only provided once or twice a year.
+However, these medications can have side effects if used too frequently.
+For that reason, injections are only provided once or twice a year for acute pain situations.

 4. Physical therapy